 which translated to if I is negative, goto 10, if 0, goto 20, if positive, goto 30.
 It is easy to check these cases with 2's complement.

-All 4-bit 2's Complement numbers:
+Here are all of the 4-bit 2's Complement numbers, which will become very familiar.

-Note that the negation operation works both way.
-Take the 2's complement of a number then take the 2's complement again, you get the number back.
+Notice that the negation operation works both ways: if you take the 2's complement of a number then take the 2's complement again, you get the original number back.